Chocolate Mug Cake (5 Minutes!) Moist & Rich Microwave Dessert

 Wet Ingredients (Overview)

-• Vegetable oil, or use melted butter if you prefer a richer flavor
+- Vegetable oil, or melted butter for a richer flavor

 Optional Add-ins